GabLeRoux/webextensions-history-browser/ReadMe.md

 The WebExtension in the [addon](addon/) folder should now work.

 ## Live-development

-As well as watching the folder with your `manifest.json` in it, you will also have to run webpack in watch mode.
+As well as watching the folder with your `manifest.json` in it, you will also have to run `webpack` in **watch mode**.
 You can use the [webpack-webext-plugin](https://github.com/rpl/webpack-webext-plugin) to simplify the workflow.

 ## License